 Their collaborative efforts combine a passion for wildlife and paper art to create intriguing miniature paper sculptures.

-Currently, Nayan and Vaishali reside in Ahmedabad, Gujarat (India)
+Currently, Nayan and Venus reside in Ahmedabad, Gujarat (India)

-Nayan and Vaishali are most known for their 1000 Feather's project, a self-initiated endeavour to develop
+Nayan and Venus are most known for their 1000 Feather's project, a self-initiated endeavour to develop

 1000 species of creatures over the period of 1000 days.